-The ARPA Grant Fund is used to account for the accumulation of resources that are received from the American Rescue Plan Act and the related project costs.
+The ARPA Grant Fund is used to account for the resources that were received from the American Rescue Plan Act and the related project costs.

 The Capital Projects Fund is used to account for the accumulation of resources for the construction of capital projects through debt proceeds and other governmental activity resources.